jhburns/ExperienceCapture/ExampleAnalyzers/README.md

 ## Analytics Online

 Colaboratory is a cool platform for doing analytics that works like Google Docs, but for data.
-Only the Python, JSON format is available as an example, but the other can easily be adapted for Colaboratory.
+Only the Python, JSON format is available as an example, but the others can easily be adapted for Colaboratory.

 How to use: